Viscosity

 1. by providing the gas keyword argument, the algorithm will load pre-computed values of M, sigma and Sigma_mu. viscosity_chapman_enskog(T, gas="air" [optional])

 2. by providing M, sigma and Sigma_mu.
-This is going to disregard the value of gas. viscosity_chapman_enskog(T, M=M, sigma=sigma, Sigma_mu=Sigma_mu)
+This is going to disregard the value of gas, and computes the viscosity of air. viscosity_chapman_enskog(T, M=M, sigma=sigma, Sigma_mu=Sigma_mu)

 Tfloat or array_like